unibo-dtm-se/course-slides/content/preliminaries/_index.md

 1. extend the _model_ to support the "clearing the current expression" _functionality_
 2. extend the _layout_ of the GUI to support one more _button_
 3. _attach_ the new button to the new functionality from the model

 ---

+{{% section %}}

+## Check your understanding (pt.
+1)

+- Difference among shell, terminal, REPL
+- What are the benefits of command-line interfaces over graphical ones?
+- In the context of software engineering, what is a script?
+- Pros and cons of automating activities via scripts
+- In a *nix system shell, how would you inspect the content of a directory?
+- In a *nix system shell, how would you to print the current directory location?
+- In a *nix system shell, how would you to remove the file foo?
+- In a *nix system shell, how would you to remove directory bar?
+- In a *nix system shell, how would you to change disk?
+- In a *nix system shell, how would you to move into some directory?
+- In a *nix system shell, how would you to move to the parent directory?
+- In a *nix system shell, how would you to move a file to another directory?
+- In a *nix system shell, how would you to rename a file?
+- In a *nix system shell, how would you to copy a file into another directory?
+- In a *nix system shell, how would you to create a directory?

+---

+## Check your understanding (pt.
+2)

+- In a Windows system shell, how would you inspect the content of a directory?
+- In a Windows system shell, how would you to print the current directory location?
+- In a Windows system shell, how would you to remove the file foo?
+- In a Windows system shell, how would you to remove directory bar?
+- In a Windows system shell, how would you to change disk?
+- In a Windows system shell, how would you to move into some directory?
+- In a Windows system shell, how would you to move to the parent directory?
+- In a Windows system shell, how would you to move a file to another directory?
+- In a Windows system shell, how would you to rename a file?
+- In a Windows system shell, how would you to copy a file into another directory?
+- In a Windows system shell, how would you to create a directory?
+- In the context of operative systems' shells, what is a directory?
+- In the context of operative systems' shells, what is a path?

+---

+## Check your understanding (pt.
+3)

+- What would you do if you don't remember how to use a terminal's command?
+- What makes a shell's command interactive?
+- What is the exit code of a command-line program?
+- In the context of operative systems, what is a process?
+- In the context of software, what is a stream?
+- In the context of operative systems, what are the default streams of a process?
+- Should you edit a textual file via the terminal, what would you do?

+---

+## Check your understanding (pt.
+4)

+- What is Python?
+- In which and how many ways can the python command be invoked?
+- In a Python project, what is the purpose of the requirements.txt file?
+- In a Python project, what is the purpose of the .python-version file?
+- In the context of the Python programming language, what is pip?
+- In the context of the Python programming language, what is Kivy?
+- In the context of the Python programming language, what is the compilation cache?
+- What is a software library?
+- What is a dependency of a software project?
+- What is a transitive dependency of a software project?
+- What is the dependency graph of a software project?
+- What is a cyclic dependency in a software project?
+- What is the runtime of a software?

+---

+## Check your understanding (pt.
+5)

+- In the context of programming languages, what is a package manager?
+- What is the difference between compiled and interpreted programming languages?
+- What is the Von Neuman architecture?
+- What are the most common instruction set architectures?
+- Is Python a compiled or interpreted programming language?
+- What is the standard library of a programming language?
+- In the context of programming languages, what is the difference between standard and third-party libraries?
+- In the context of programming languages, what is a package repository?
+- In the context of the Python programming language, what is PyPI?
+- What are the main software platforms you are aware of?
+- What are the main package managers and repositories of the main software platforms?

+---

+## Check your understanding (pt.
+6)

+- In a software application involving a UI, what is the difference among the model, the view, and the controller?
+- In the context of programming, what is the purpose of code decomposition and modularity?
+- In the context of programming, what is encapsulation?
+- In the context of programming, what is information hiding?
+- What mechanisms does Python provide to support code decompositon?
+- What is the interface of a software?
+- What is the API of a software?
+- Describe the overall functioning of UI
+- In the context of software interfaces, what is the difference among public and private?
+- When, how, and why should you differentiate among public and private members in Pythons?

+{{% /section %}}

+---